 - For more information see Evaluations in the Kupat Cholim for Children with ADD/ADHD

 - Children up to age 6 are eligible for multidisciplinary treatment for ADHD.
-For more information see Treatment by Health Funds for Children with ADHD.
+For more information see ADHD Treatment in the Kupat Cholim (Health Fund).

 Disability and Pensions

 - Children diagnosed with severe ADHD, that requires medications beyond Ritalin, and have been told that the child needs extra supervision, may be eligible for Disabled Child Benefit and Related Benefits.
-For more information see Disabled child benefit or children in severe ADHD.
+For more information see Disabled Child Benefit for Children with ADHD.

 - Disability for Adults:

 - Medical disability is determined as part of the General Disability Pension application process.
-For specific information see: Determining Disability for ADHD.
+For specific information see: Determining Disability for People with ADD/ADHD.

 - Please note: There are various rights granted to those with a medical disability, even for people who are not entitled to a disability pension.